moatazroshdy109/CSS/README.md

 noma_en.m is the code for noma system dm_css.m and respective pdf is another type of css
-A Downlink NOMA  for Chirp Spread Spectrum Communications is the system we want to achieve using underwater acoustic channel
+A Downlink NOMA  for Chirp Spread Spectrum Communications is the system we want to achieve using underwater acoustic channel Frequency Shift Chirp Spread Spectrum Communications with Index Modulation has its latex files 2102.04642v2